duckdb/duckdb-web/docs/api/java.md

 ### Appender

-The [appender](../data/appender) is available in the DuckDB JDBC driver via the `org.duckdb.DuckDBAppender` class.
+The [Appender](../data/appender) is available in the DuckDB JDBC driver via the `org.duckdb.DuckDBAppender` class.
 The constructor of the class requires the schema name and the table name it is applied to.
-The appender is flushed when the `close()` method is called.
+The Appender is flushed when the `close()` method is called.

 Example: